GL-Li/vimwiki/linux_utilities.md

         - `$ sudo umount /mnt/usb` to unmount the drive when all work done
         - `$ sudo cryptsetup close usb` to re-crypt the drive.

+## timeshift for Debian and Ubuntu

+Create a snapshot with comments `$ sudo timeshift --create --comments "Debian initial installation"`.
+The comments will show up in the Description section of `$ sudo timeshift --list`.